louise-marie/whos-that-pokemon/README.md

 # Who's that Pokémon?!

+A simple JS project based on the "Who's that Pokémon?!" game.
 Used PokeAPI for the Pokémon data.
-TO DO:  Desktop design & layout Polished design

 **TO DO:**
 - [ ] Desktop design & layout